Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 The stronger your core, the less work your back needs to do.

-However with regular practice you’ll soon see your power begin to build and enjoy rewards in your back strength.
+However with regular practice you’ll soon see your power begin to accelerate and your back is sure to thank you!

 Pose 6: Mountain Pose (Tadasana)